About Telescope Advisor — Our Story, Team and Testing Methodology

 04

-Our scoring framework (used in Awards pages and head-to-head reviews) assigns points across five dimensions: optical quality (25 pts), value for money (20 pts), build quality & mount (15 pts), ease of use (15 pts), and versatility (15 pts), with a 10-pt innovation bonus.
+Our scoring framework assigns points across six dimensions: optical quality (25 pts), value for money (20 pts), build quality & mount (15 pts), ease of use (15 pts), versatility (15 pts), and innovation (10 pts).
 Scores above 90 earn an award; 80–89 are Highly Recommended; 70–79 are Recommended.
+Category-specific weight adjustments apply (e.g., optical quality gets 40% weight for planetary awards).

 05